davidalgersr/amex_interview/README.md

 This repository implements a simple Kafka message display UI with incorporated Producer for adding a configurable volume of messages to the queue.

+The application currently runs locally as a Springboot application.
+It will be dockerized.

 ---

 ## Components